BizInk/bizpress-client/readme.txt

 = Next =
 * Added Support for uses to hide & edit BizPress Content
 * Flexable iFrame video embeds

+= 1.8.8 =
+* Better Glossary Navigation
+* Fix for no Meta Description

 = 1.8.7 =
 * New Layout for Glossary